aminedammak/image-in-shape/README.md

 # image-in-shape
-Images take the forms of a shapes
+Images take the forms of shapes